This page provides an overview of the wide variety of Labour Force Survey (LFS) quality measures that are available.

 The biggest problem for non-response is to assess the bias it actually leads to.

-A Census Non-Response study (CNR) was carried out which used the results of the 2001 Census and compared these with LFS responses of the same time period to assess the scope of non-response bias and investigate ways in which improved weighting systems can further reduce any such bias.
+A Census Non-response (CNR) Link study was carried out that used the results of the 2011 Census and compared these with LFS responses of the same time period to assess the scope of non-response bias and investigate ways in which improved weighting systems can further reduce any such bias.
 A report, “Non- response weights in the Labour Force Survey?
 Results from the Census Non-response Link Survey” is published in the “Labour Market articles and reports” section of the ONS website.